recommendation-systems-hub/recommendation_systems_book/readme.md

   publisher={GitHub: https://github.com/recommendation-systems-hub/recommendation_systems_book} \
 }

-This book is written with customized language AI assistant tools Gemini and Grammarly.
+Part of this book is written with customized language AI assistant tools Gemini and Grammarly.
 If you found presentations in the book that are the same as yours, please email with demonstrations.